oskarpearson/airbrake-docs/jekyll/_docs/installing-airbrake/installing-airbrake-in-a-rails-application.md

 config.ignore_only = []
 {% endhighlight %}

-## More Info and Customizations in the Airbrake github wiki
+## More Info and Customizations in the Airbrake GitHub wiki
 Please visit [Airbrake gem repo](https://github.com/airbrake/airbrake) for more config customizations and special use cases.